cutesthypnotist/VRC-Screenspace-Data-Example/README.md

 # Screenspace Data Example

 Well gamers somehow my hopeless ass has managed to make an example showing a geometry shader encoding multiple per-vertex attributes (world positions, orientation, and an 'up' value) into a grid of screenspace pixel blocks.
+This exports the data to the screen directly without the need for a camera to be pointed at the object.

-This data is captured into a rendertexture where a different shader can perform arbitrary computations on said data.
+This data is captured into a CRT through the use of a grabpass where a different shader can perform arbitrary computations on said data.

 We then finally read the result of said computations to mesh attributes when actually drawing the mesh.

-A grabpass version of the technique is also included that can be toggled with the USE_GRABPASS keyword in the shaders.
-This exports the data to the screen directly without the need for a camera to be pointed at the object.
-A camera-free CRT-version using grabpass is included as well.

 ![img](./Images/1.png)